Frannie1020/-Student-examination-information-management-system/README.md

 The management system class also introduces the virtual inheritance function virtual, which allows for the selection of different user categories.

-In summary, the functions we can implement are:
+In summary, the functions I can implement are:

 1: find student information, including name, class, number, gender and marks